-(0-95) Age left school
+- (0-95) Age left school

-(96) Still in education
+- (96) Still in education

-(97) Never had education
+- (97) Never had education

+- FREQUENCY: Each quarter from Spring 92

-COVERAGE: Applies to all respondents in employment or of working age.
+- COVERAGE: Applies to all respondents in employment or of working age.

 QULNOW - Whether working or studying towards a qualification

 FREQUENCY: Spring quarters only from Spring 93 to Spring 94.
 Spring and Autumn quarters from Spring 95 to Autumn 99.
 Each quarter from Spring 2000